WalterTheCodeGuy/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+*.map creates a new array while .forEach you have to pass a function into the () and it will return the answer for each varible in the array.*

 2. What is the difference between a function and a method?

+*A function is used to preform a set of tasks or can create a value within after being invoked.
+A method is implicity passed using the 'this' keyword and is able to operate on data an object created.*

 3. What is closure?

+*A closure is a function within another function that has access to the other functions surrounding it*

 4. Describe the four rules of the 'this' keyword.

+*The four rules of the 'this' keyword are Window Binding (catchall of sorts, binds to window object), Implicit Binding (used when invoking a function using dot notation), New Binding (Using the 'this' keyword when creating a new object), and Explicit Binding (using a method on a function like .call() or .bind()).*

 5. Why do we need super() in an extended class?

+*The super keyword is needed to call and access the parent object so we can use methods that we used perviously in the parent object.*

 ## Project Set up